Jannat 2: Critical reception

 Dainik Bhaskar gave the film 1.5/5 stars, stating that "For all those Emraan's fans, who can endure anything to see him on-screen- this one's for you.
 But still we would say, beware.
 This Jannat is far away from fairytales!"
 Meetu of Wogma gave the film 1.5/5 stars, concluding that "Overall, Jannat 2 is another one of those standard crime romances to come out of the Bhatt stable – only less engaging than the average Vishesh Films' product."
 Sonia Chopra of Sify gave the film 1.5/5 stars, saying that "A tired story with cliched characters propped-up by an OD on machismo, some dialogue-baazi, and a gorgeous heroine does not a film make.
 At least not one worth watching."
 Kunal Guha of Yahoo! gave the film 1/5 stars, stating that "If there is a Jannat anywhere, it is outside the screen playing this film."
 Raja Sen of Rediff gave the film 1/5 stars, concluding that "A lot would have been forgiven – as it often is with these producers – if the film had either a meatier plot or a more gripping narrative, but this one's just tiresome as the obvious story drags on.
 A couple of chase sequences, particularly one through the arteries of a Dargah, are slickly shot, but even these lose their charm as they get needlessly long-winded."

 Box office

 India

 Jannat 2 opened strongly at the box office, collecting ₹85.0 million nett on its first day.
-The movie collected ₹69.0 million on its second day and ₹87.5 million in its third day.
-The movie collected ₹235 million in its first weekend.
-The movie collected ₹355 million in its first week.
-The movie was declared as a "Hit", collecting 700 million (US$6.7 million) in its entire theatrical run.
+The film collected ₹69.0 million on its second day and ₹87.5 million in its third day.
+It collected ₹235 million in its first weekend, and collected ₹355 million in its first week.
+It was declared as a "Hit", collecting 700 million (US$6.7 million) in its entire theatrical run.

 Overseas

-Jannat 2 was poor at the overseas, collecting $500,000 in its first weekend.
+Jannat 2 was poor at the overseas market, collecting $500,000 in its first weekend.